giantswarm/gsctl/README.md

     kubectl config use-context giantswarm-xl8t1
 ```

-Note: You can launch the context using Kubie by using `--kubie` or `-k` switch
+Note: You can launch the context using Kubie by using `--kubie` switch

 #### Cluster acccess via internal networks